Manage Apps.

-Manage every app for optimal performance.
+Manage every type of app for optimal performance.

 Core apps include popular back-office business applications, including Microsoft Office and dozens of other Microsoft products, VMware, Red Hat, Veeam, and standard web browsers among other popular apps.